joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.3.6 =

+* Bug fix: Event template previews should only show to users who can use them.
+* Bug fix: Category key icons should show background colors when configured.

 = 3.3.5 =